What is Public Policy?

-This course, conducted in a workshop format, focuses on financial aspects of nonprofit organizations.
+This course focuses on financial aspects of not-for-profit organizations.
 The objectives of this course include helping students (1) learn the basics of not-for-profit accounting and the construction of their financial reports, (2) become more intelligent users of the financial statements of nonprofit organizations such as private colleges, hospitals, charities, and cultural institutions and (3) better understand the factors that affect the financial condition and financial performance of such entities.

 PLCY 2540.
 Urban Economic Policy.

 This course will introduce students to the economic analysis of urban policy.
 We will use economic theory to analyze why cities exist, where they develop, how they grow, and how activities are spatially arranged within urban areas.
 As we ask each of these questions, we will examine how public policy can influence the outcome and review empirical evidence.
 As time allows, we will also examine the economics of poverty, housing, and other issues within the urban context.
 Prerequisite: PLCY 2010 or instructor permission.